duncanbradley/thesis/reproducibility.md

 Computational notebooks (e.g. Jupyter notebooks) integrate several aspects of analysis workflow into a single document (Rule et al., 2019).
 Rmarkdown provides transparency across the entire analytical workflow (Holmes et al., 2021).
 Dynamic documents promote use of literate programming, resulting in reproducible manuscripts (Peikert and Brandmeier, 2021).
+Avoid spaces in files names (White et al. 2013).
+Definition of replicability as generation of new data to further examine a reported finding (Simons, 2014)

+Claerbout uses reproducibility as I would - but replication differently - see Rougier et al. (2017) *Stodden et al., 2015* - different types of reproducibility: empirical (robustness of methods and their reporting), computational (robustness of software), analytical (robustness of analysis, Stodden, 2011, 2013).

+Independent provides (.e.g OSF) provide a range of useful features (Klein et al., 2018).

+*White et al. 2013* - Avoid simple errors like failing to separate values from units and ambiguous blank cells.

+*Chen et al., 2019* - suggests moving simply beyond notions openness and transparent, and the importance of whether such resources are usable.
+This does involve preserving a workflow, licensing, using established repositories.
+*Nüst et al., 2017* - Sharing is not sufficient becuase what is shared must be comprehensible.